 - Please reference your Permit Request Number in any communication sent or uploaded to the District.

 - Required documentation may be uploaded or submitted via email to email@example.com.

 What is an Interdistrict Incoming Permit ?

 This permit is for families who reside outside of the LVUSD boundaries and wish for their student(s) to attend a LVUSD school must complete an Interdistrict Incoming Permit Application.
-Families must also obtain a release from their district of residence to complete enrollment.
+After a family is approved for a permit by LVUSD, they must also obtain a release from their district of residence to complete enrollment.

 How do I apply for an Interdistrict Incoming Permit?

 Applications will be open from November 21 through February 1st.
 Follow the steps on the Interdistrict Incoming Permit application.